 Try to avoid exchanging money at airports as much as possible.
 Although it seems pretty simple (arrive, exchange, then you get the money), you would rarely get a good deal from it.
 They have a high exchange rate.
 Many of them will set a service charge anywhere from 5% to 10%.
 Even if you found the currency exchanger in an airport with a 0% commission offer, it doesn’t mean they’re not making any money out of the transaction.

 Maybe you want to eat right away and get some refreshment after you have just arrived at the airport, or you want to go straight to the hotel and need a couple of bucks for the transportation cost and a tip for the courier.
 In this case, you can exchange a little bit of the money at the airport.
 And then find the best exchange rate later downtown.

 Don’t Exchange Your Money at the Airport: Airport bureaus consistently provide the poorest foreign exchange rates.
 Be prepared to accept up to an 11% commission/whack!
 If you bring £1000 in cash to one of the bureaux, you’ll only be exchanging £890 once the charge is deducted.
 That’s £110 you might have spent on drinks, day excursions, or dinners out.

 ATM Currency Exchange

 This is way better.
-ATMs use the current bank rate, which will typically offer competitive exchange rates and lower fees (surely depending on the bank and destination).
+ATMs use the current bank rate, typically offering competitive exchange rates and lower fees (depending on the bank and destination).
 Although banks sometimes give low exchange rates due to the country’s economic reasons.